yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 * chorus of different types: multiple voices (ensemble effect) vs New Order sound

-We have already seen modulation with Whah-What and Tremolo.
+We have already seen modulation with Whah-Whah and Tremolo.

 modulation means controling/chaning one parameter with an LFO (low frequency oscillator, 1Hz - 10Hz).
 Meaning